crypto-org-chain/cronos-docs/docs/getting-started/local-devnet.md

 ]
 ```

-or get the account info from accounts.json file
+or get the info for recovery from accounts.json file
 ```
 /cronos/data/cronos_777-1/accounts.json
 ```